 CONCERN Behavioral Health Services offers professional, confidential, client-centered mental health treatment to a diverse clientele of varying demographics ranging in age from two to adulthood.
-Our clients’ daily lives are often affected directly or indirectly by a variety of common stressors such as financial hardship, abuse, neglect, grief, interpersonal conflict, diagnoses such as depression, bipolar, and anxiety, workplace discord, divorce, etc. A range of programming exists to serve each client’s individual needs on a continuum of care spanning from outpatient treatment to more intensive services such as Community Residential Rehabilitation.
+Our clients’ daily lives are often affected directly or indirectly by a variety of common stressors such as financial hardship, abuse, neglect, grief, interpersonal conflict, diagnoses such as depression, bipolar, and anxiety, workplace conflict, divorce, etc. A range of programming exists to serve each client’s individual needs on a continuum of care spanning from outpatient treatment to more intensive services.

 Our electronic health record system called Credible has a client portal that is available for use for Behavioral Health clients.
 A client portal is a secure online website that gives the client access to their health records at CONCERN anytime and anywhere they have an internet or data connection.
 The portal is in English or Spanish.

 The CONCERN Credible Client Portal should not be used for emergency related or other urgent matters.
 Contact your provider by phone, call 911 or go to the nearest emergency room.

 CONCERN Credible Portal users must be at least 18 years of age.

 PLEASE NOTE: We are in the beginning stages of making the portal available to all clients, so some features are not yet available to all users.
 We are implementing the portal for individuals in some programs with a goal of having it available to all individuals that we serve.

 What you can see in the portal: